zhili-zh/nanoVLM/README.md

 ## Quick Start

-You can either clone the repository, setup an environement and start with the scripts, or directly [open in Colab](https://colab.research.google.com/github/huggingface/nanoVLM/blob/main/nanoVLM.ipynb).
+You can either clone the repository, setup an environment and start with the scripts, or directly [open in Colab](https://colab.research.google.com/github/huggingface/nanoVLM/blob/main/nanoVLM.ipynb).
 You can also use the [interactive notebook](./nanoVLM.ipynb) to get started!

 ## Environment Setup

 We really like `uv` and recommend using it as your package manager.
-But feel free to use any one that you prefer.
+But feel free to use whichever you prefer.

 Let's first clone the repository:
 ```bash